x-govuk/govuk-eleventy-plugin/docs/layouts/collection.md

 > [!NOTE]
 > View an [example page that uses this layout (opens in a new tab)](/example/collection){target=example}

-To use this layout, make `collection` the value for a page’s `layout` key.
+To use this layout, make `collection` the value for a page’s `layout` front matter option.

-You will also need to say which pages should be listed, by using the options under the `pagination` key:
+To say which pages you want to list, use the [options](https://www.11ty.dev/docs/pagination/) under the `pagination` front matter option:

 ```yaml
 ---